Eco-Restoration on a Gigantic Scale

 Local people were listened to and their wisdom incorporated.
 One of the early decisions in changing traditional habits to more sustainable ones was to give the farmers long-term contracts to the land so that they could benefit from their labor and any resulting improvements.
 In addition, the government agreed to pay locals to work on lands being returned to natural vegetation as well to learn sustainable practices.
 Policy established that restoring the ecological health of marginal lands, mostly steep hillsides, is vastly more valuable than any scant production possible from these lands.

-The Plateau is about 250,000 sq. miles, roughly the size of France.
+The Plateau is about 250,000 square miles, roughly the size of France.
 In two short decades, about six percent of the total, an area the size of Belgium, has been transformed.
 Agricultural yield has increased multifold, lifting 2.5 million people out of poverty by tripling their incomes.
-Soils have stabilized, retaining rainwater; bio-diversity is returning; and biomass is accumulating.
+Soils have stabilized, retaining rainwater; biodiversity is returning; and biomass is accumulating.
 A network of small dams to store water for villages and agriculture has been built, which also reduces the risk of flooding and consequent famine.